1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Clipped planchet errors occur when blanks are punched from planchet strips in overlapping positions or too close to the strip’s edge, removing a crescent-shaped section from the finished coin.

-Curved clips are most common and display a characteristic arc-shaped missing section, often accompanied by the Blakesley Effect—a distinctive rim weakness on the opposite edge.
+The three main types are curved clips (from overlapping punch positions), straight clips (from edge proximity), and ragged clips (from defective strip areas).
+Curved clips are most common and display a characteristic arc-shaped missing section, often accompanied by the Blakesley Effect — a distinctive rim weakness on the opposite edge that confirms the clip is genuine and not damage from cutting or filing.

-Values for 1980 clipped planchet dimes typically range from $15-50 depending on clip size, with larger clips (15-25% of the coin’s area) commanding premiums.
+Values for 1980 clipped planchet dimes typically range from $15–$50 depending on clip size, with larger clips (15–25% of the coin’s area) commanding premiums.
+Mint State examples with sharp strikes and minimal handling marks are most desirable to error coin specialists.

-Where To Sell Your 1980 Dime?
+Where To Sell Your 1980 Dime

 Check out now: Best Places To Sell Coins Online (Pros & Cons)